Frequently Asked Questions (FAQs)

 All campers must have a physical examination within 2 years prior to attending Camp.

-If your camper is staying for consecutive weeks, the cost is $65.00 per camper staying for consecutive sessions.
+If your camper is staying for consecutive weeks, the cost is $125.00 per camper staying for consecutive sessions.
 All laundry will be taken to be cleaned on Saturday and is usually returned to the camper on Monday so be sure to pack extra clothes for the weekend.
-During the stay over campers may be taken off site to participate in a special activity such as bowling, movies, mini-golf, etc. Parents wishing to pick up stay-over campers for lunch may do so after signing them out between 9:30am-11:00am on Saturday.
+Parents wishing to pick up stay-over campers for lunch may do so after signing them out between 9:00am-11:00am on Saturday.

-We have a full time, live in Camp Nurse.
+We have a full time, live in Health Staff.
 In case of campers feeling ill or having a minor accident which requires first aid, leaders will accompany them to the Health Center.
-Our Camp Nurse is in contact with the Camp Doctor (off site) and works under his orders.
 Bumps, bruises, scrapes and tummy aches are all part of camp and our Health Staff is well prepared to handle them.
-In case of a serious accident, campers are transported to Yavapai Regional Medical Center OR the Urgent Care Center.
+In case of a serious accident, campers are transported to Yavapai Regional Medical Center OR the Urgent Care Center accompanied by a director.
 Anytime campers are taken to the medical center or are in the Camp Health Center overnight parents are notified.

 At least two staff members in cabins with campers age 12 year olds and younger, one staff member in cabins with campers age 13 years old and older.
 Overall camp ratio is 1 counselor per 8 campers.

-Cabins are fully enclosed with electricity, doors and windows.
-Sky-Y cabins are heated for winter time; Chauncey cabins have evaporative coolers for comfort.
-Bunk beds are built in with a 4 inch mattress.
-Cubby holes and shelves are provided for storage.
+Our newly renovated cabins are fully enclosed with electricity, doors and windows.
+Twin Bunk beds are built in with a 4 inch mattress.
+Each cabin holds up to 12 campers and 2 counselors.

-Send books, magazines, stickers and things that your child can share with their cabin.
 It is a good idea to send packages a few days prior to the start of the session.
-You are also welcome to bring camper packages with you the day of arrival.
-We will have bins set up in the office and labeled with each day of the week.
-You can place your letter or package in the correct bin to insure delivery on the correct day of the week.
+You are also welcome to bring camper packages with you the day of arrival and drop them off at the office.
+Packages should be labeled with First and Last Name and the day you want them delivered.

 Parents are encouraged to visit camp during the first or last day and meet the staff and see the camp.
 Mid week visits can be very distracting and are not recommended for the campers since our sessions are only one week long.
 If your camper is staying more than one week, please use the weekend as your visiting time; go out to lunch, spend the night in town and come back Sunday morning.